Jethet/udemycourses-databases/learn-sql-postgresql/queriesSQL.md

 * all records from one table matched with all records from the second table

 **INNER JOIN**
-Inner join is the default - returns only records with matching values in both tables.
+Inner join is the default.
+Inner join pulls back records that have matching values in both tables.
+Inner join returns only records with matching values in both tables.
 Use the full tablename `table_name.field_name`   Example: `customers.customerid`
 Syntax:
 ```